kaiekubjas/3D-genome-reconstruction-from-partially-phased-HiC-data/README.md

 * A Maple script `ambiguous_identifiability_proof.mpl`, which does the rank computation referred to in the proof of identifiability in the fully ambiguous setting (Theorem 3.6 in the paper).

-* A Julia script `ambiguous_identifiability_degree.jl`, which uses monodromy and certification to prove that the identifiability degree is more than 1000 for unphased data in the $\alpha=-2$ case.
+* A Julia script `ambiguous_identifiability_degree.jl`, which uses monodromy and certification to prove that the identifiability degree is more than 1000 for unphased data in the $\alpha=-2$ case, as well as a text file `ambiguous_ID_certificates.txt` that contain the certificates of 1001 certifiably distinct solutions.

 * A directory `reconstructions`, which contains files needed for the parts of the paper that concern concrete reconstructions (Sections 4 and 5).
 More specifically, it contains the following subdirectories:
   * `SNLC` containing all the MATLAB and Julia functions needed for the reconstruction method discussed in Section 4 of the paper.
 In particular, this includes the MATLAB function `estimate_disambiguated` (for estimating unambiguous loci), the Julia function `estimate_ambig_htpy` (for estimating ambiguous loci with homotopy continuation), as well as the MATLAB functions `estimate_ambig`  (for refining estimations with local optimization) and unmix_chromosomes (for the clustering step).